mhtgw/mhtgw/README.md

   - less bugs
   - no complexity involved

 Kernel 3.19.8 is used as the main build system kernel.
-And kernel's supported would be from 2.6.x to 4.20.x.

 The inspiration came from Andrew S Tanenbaum's speech of code complexity: https://www.youtube.com/watch?v=jMkR9VF2GNY (EuroBSDcon - A reimplementation of NetBSD based on a microkernel - Andy Tanenbaum)